 The contents of the gifts are entirely new and are either donated by individuals or retailers or purchased in bulk at wholesale prices with donated funds.

 Our dedicated sewers are also at work throughout the year making thousands of dresses, skirts, toiletry bags, dolls, pillow slips and other such items.

 The gifts are shipped to Sri Lanka.
 The cost of shipping is underwritten by Christian City Church Carlingford (CCC).

 How are the gifts delivered to the orphanages?

 Child Action Lanka clears the shipment of gifts and distributes the gifts to the various orphanages through YMCA branches around the country.

 What accountability measures are in place?

 CCC provides administrative and accounting support and provides acknowledgements for all donations received.

-Each orphanage provides written acknowledgement of the gifts and sends back photographs of the distribution.
+Each orphanage provides written acknowledgement of the gifts and sends back photographs of the gift distribution.

 Many volunteer Sri Lankan/Australians holidaying in Sri Lanka also visit the orphanages, participate in the gift distribution and bring back firsthand information on the impact of the gifts on the children.